www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/maintenance/2024-09-03-fully-bootstrap-network-worker.md

     * [x] Create command to boostrap the image.
     * [o] Create command in order to execute additional commands after downloading all repos. -> There is no need for that.
     * [x] Create command to execute such bootstrapping on a remote server and ensure, that the execution is isolated via i.e. podman.
-    * [ ] Clean up all commands inside bin at root of network repo.
+    * [x] Clean up all commands inside bin at root of network repo.
+      Alternatively, add the command to the [weekly test deployment task](../deployment/weekly-deploy-tests.md).
 # Ideas
 * [ ] Create build command based on `mvn clean install` of `net.splitcells.network.hub`.
 * [ ] Use GVNPS for test servers as well.